Facts About Philippines That Will Blow Your Mind

 The Best Time to Stay Cool and Dry Is From November through February

 Philippines interesting facts and figures note that the archipelago and country are almost 300,000 square kilometers in size.
 A dry and hot season runs from the month of March to May while a damp typhoon season spans from June to October.
-During November to February, the weather is normally cool and fair.
+From November to February, the weather is normally cool and fair.

 The Country Features 87 Regional Dialects

-While the national language is Pilipino, the country features at least 87 regional dialects.
+One of the facts about Philippines is that while the national language is Pilipino, the country features at least 87 regional dialects.
 English, which is widely spoken and understood, is used primarily for legal transactions and business.
 Hokkien, Mandarin, and Cantonese are spoken by older people in the Filipino-Chinese community.

-Intersting Philippines facts #3
+Interesting Philippines facts #3